AndrewRademacher/haskell-labs/monads/slides/java-model.md

 ##  Problem Example

-Imagine for a moment you have the following data mode.
+Imagine for a moment you have the following data model.

 ```java
 public class Person {